andyxning/mod-mongodb-retention-scheduler/README.md

+##Notice
+**Notice: I am not actively developing this Shinken Scheduler module anymore.
+For more info, please read the Shinken doc about module and read the README for installation instructions about this module. :)**

 ## mod-mongodb-retention-scheduler
 This module is used by Scheduler daemon to store retention infos associated with services or hosts to a mongoDB database.